 - Use marketing automation to speed up your campaigns and collect information.
 Stay on top of the latest tools to cut down on the tedious parts of research.

 - Don’t get too granular by over-segmenting.
 You could waste time creating too many messages.

 - Watch out for biases as you segment, even with artificial intelligence.
 Be careful with how you collect research and look out for unconscious stereotypes.

 - Set specific goals and measure your results to refine your research and targeting continually.
 Don’t keep relying on outdated data.

 Finally, stick with it!
 Audience segmentation is a science that requires some trial and error to get it right.

 Audience Segmentation and Targeting in Content Marketing

+At Marketing Insider Group, we’ve discovered the ins and outs of audience segmentation to acquire millions of monthly web hits.
 If you are ready to get more traffic to your site with quality content published consistently, check out our Content Builder Service.